powsybl/powsybl.github.io/docs/iidm/model/twoWindingsTransformer.md

 | $$V_{1\ nom}$$ | double | kV | yes | - | The primary winding rated voltage |
 | $$V_{2\ nom}$$ | double | kV | yes | - | The secondary winding rated voltage |

+Two windings transformers can also have [current limits](currentLimits.md) defined for each end.

 # Model
 Two windings transformer are modelled with the following equivalent $$\pi$$ model: